 Why You Should Travel Solo

-“Travelling alone?- That is the worst idea ever!” – These words usually reflect feelings of the majority of solo travel.
-What do they say to excuse their refusal?
+“Travelling alone? – That is the worst idea ever!” – These words usually reflect feelings of the majority when it comes to solo travel.
+What do people say to excuse their refusal?
 First of all, it’s boring.
 There is no one near you to share experiences with.
 It is inconvenient when it comes to taking photos.
 No one to discuss locals with.
 Secondly, it is not safe.
 Anything could happen on the road, (temperature rising, poisoning, heat stroke) but who will help?

 In this article, I have put together tips to change your perception of traveling alone and give you an idea that solo traveling is not about the inconvenience but about a great opportunity to see more, travel cheaper and change your life drastically.